CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-05-vision.md

     The app intiializes by downloading a language model.

-    > **Tip**: The first time you download a model, it may take a few minutes.
+    > **Tip**: Tip: The first time you download a model, it may take a few minutes.
 Subsequent downloads will be faster.
-If your browser or operating system does not support WebGPU models, the fallback CPU-based model will be selected (which provides slower performance and reduced quality of response generations).
-If *that* fails, a basic mode with no model and responses retrieved from Wikipedia is used.
+    >
+    >If the model is taking a long time to load, you can cancel and start in basic mode.
+You can switch between available models at any time in the Model list.

 1. While waiting for the model to download, open a new browser tab, and download **[images.zip](https://aka.ms/ai-images)** from `https://aka.ms/ai-images` to your local computer.
 1. Extract the downloaded archive in a local folder to see the files it contains.
 These files are the images you will use AI to analyze.